Don Rickles: Death

-On April 6, 2017, Rickles died of kidney failure at his home in Los Angeles, California, at the age of 90.
+On April 6, 2017, Rickles died of kidney failure at his home in Century City, Los Angeles, at the age of 90.
 He was buried at Mount Sinai Memorial Park Cemetery.

-Tributes

-In 2014, a number of stars helped celebrate Rickles' 88th birthday with a televised special titled One Night Only: An All Star Tribute to Don Rickles.
-Those giving tributes following his death included David Letterman, Kathy Griffin, Jon Stewart, Jerry Seinfeld, Robert De Niro, Martin Scorsese, Nathan Lane, Tina Fey and Amy Poehler, Tracy Morgan, Johnny Depp, Brian Williams, and Regis Philbin.
-Also participating in taped appearances were Bob Newhart, Eddie Murphy, Jimmy Kimmel, and Bill Cosby.
-Seinfeld described him as a part of the "Mount Rushmore of Stand-up Comedy" with George Carlin, Richard Pryor, and Cosby.
+Legacy

-Upon hearing of Rickles' death, a number of television hosts paid tribute to his comedic talents, with Conan O'Brien, Jimmy Kimmel, Jimmy Fallon, Stephen Colbert, Seth Meyers, and David Letterman among them.
-Barbra Streisand, Tom Hanks, Billy Crystal, Mel Brooks, Tim Allen, John Lasseter, Whoopi Goldberg, Ron Howard, Chris Rock, Patton Oswalt, Jim Carrey, and Ricky Gervais all paid their respects on Twitter.
+Many television hosts paid tribute to his comedic talents, with Conan O'Brien, Jimmy Kimmel, Jimmy Fallon, Stephen Colbert, Seth Meyers, and David Letterman among them.
+Barbra Streisand, Billy Crystal, Mel Brooks, Toy Story (1995) filmmaker John Lasseter, Ron Howard, Chris Rock, Patton Oswalt, Jim Carrey, Ricky Gervais and even his Toy Story (1995) co-stars Tom Hanks (the voice of Woody), Tim Allen (the voice of Buzz Lightyear) and Whoopi Goldberg (the voice of Stretch in Toy Story 3) paid their respects on Twitter.

 Bob Newhart said in a statement: "He was called 'The Merchant of Venom', but in truth, he was one of the kindest, caring, and most sensitive human beings we have ever known.
 We are devastated, and our world will never be the same.
 We were totally unprepared for this."

 Martin Scorsese, who directed him in Casino in 1995, stated: "Don Rickles was a giant, a legend ... and I can hear his voice now, skewering me for being so lofty.
 I had the honor of working with him on my picture Casino.
 He was a professional.
 He kept me doubled over with laughter every day on the set – yet he was a complete pro.
 We became friends over the years, and I had the honor of being roasted by him more than once – sometimes when I didn't expect it.
 He just started showing up at places and insulting me.
 Experiencing Don, and tuning into his mind, I witnessed the evolution of his comedy.
 It was like listening to a great jazz musician wail.
 Nobody else did what he did.
 He made comedy into an art form.
 And like all geniuses, comic or otherwise, he's irreplaceable.
 He was much loved.
 I'm really missing this man."

 At the 90th Academy Awards, The Academy honored Rickles in its annual in Memoriam segment.
-The film Toy Story 4 was dedicated to his memory, as well as that of animator Adam Burke.
+The film Toy Story 4 was dedicated to his memory, as well as that of animator Adam Burke; while he would die before recording any dialogue, with the permission of Rickles's family he would still reprise his role as Mr. Potato Head posthumously with the use of unused archival footage.